-After his family lost their house, Seahawks’ Chris Carson vows to fight homelessness in Seattle
+After his family lost its house, Seahawks’ Chris Carson vows to fight homelessness in Seattle

 “Dad, there’s a fire downstairs,” Carson said.

-Rowe told Chris to take his little brother and mother outside, while he ran downstairs to wake his stepbrother (who also lived with the family).
+Rowe told Chris to take his little brother and mother outside, while he ran downstairs to wake his brother-in-law (who also lived with the family).
 When they were all safe on the porch of a vacant house across the street, Carson and Rowe grabbed two gardening hoses and attempted to fight the fire themselves.

 Chris sprayed a steady stream of water across the kitchen, while Dorian doused the cedar deck he had built in the backyard.
 But the family’s fire alarms kept screaming, the smoke kept rising and the flames kept spreading.